Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Ninths Structure and Textures

 The mass eigenvalue hierarchy is $m_1:m_2:m_3 \sim \e^2:\e:1$, corresponding to normal ordering.
 Large atmospheric mixing ($\theta_{23}\sim45^\circ$) requires the $\mathcal{O}(1)$ coefficients in the $23$ block to exhibit approximate $\mu$--$\tau$ symmetry; this is a condition on the coefficients, not on the exponents.
 We note that the texture in Eq.~\eqref{eq:nu-texture} follows from strict charge additivity and therefore has a hierarchical $23$ block (entries $1$, $1/2$, $1/2$, $0$).
 In the companion lepton-lattice paper~\cite{LeptonLattice}, the effective neutrino texture instead adopts a flat $23$ block with $p^\nu_{22}=p^\nu_{23}=p^\nu_{33}=0$, enforced by a messenger selection rule that freezes the second- and third-generation lepton-doublet charges at the same effective value.
 The flat structure embeds $\mu$--$\tau$ symmetry directly in the exponents rather than relying on $\mathcal{O}(1)$ coefficients alone, and is responsible for the sharp octant--$\delta_{\rm CP}$ correlation found there.
 Both textures reproduce the same mass eigenvalue hierarchy; they differ in the mechanism for large $\theta_{23}$, and the choice between them is ultimately a question about the messenger sector in the lepton doublet channel.
 We return to the neutrino sector in Sec.~\ref{sec:neutrinos}.

-The unification of quark and lepton textures in a single ninths lattice is one of the main phenomenological motivations for seeking a discrete gauge origin.
+The unification of quark and lepton textures on a single commensurate lattice (quark ninths and lepton sixths, both sublattices of the $1/18$ lattice) is one of the main phenomenological motivations for seeking a discrete gauge origin.
 From the model-building perspective, the ninths quantization is unusually robust: adding heavy messenger chains shifts exponents by integers, but cannot spoil the underlying $1/9$ granularity.
 This makes the ninths lattice a clean discriminator between genuinely discrete-charge constructions and purely continuous FN models with arbitrary rational charges.
 In practice, the lattice pins down which texture deformations are allowed at a given order in $\e$, and this is what enables sharp statements about CKM angles and CP phases in the companion analyses~\cite{Companion,TwoOverTwo}.